joshuavictorchen/isp-checker/docs/architecture.rst

 .. note::

    This program and its documentation are under construction.
-   This section describes the program at a very high level for now.

-   The prototype code currently uses a command line interface, but its structure and implementation are is subject to change.
+   The prototype code is currently geared toward a simple command line interface, with the intent of scaling up after basic features have been fleshed out.

 Framework
 =========